Farmdrop launches a peer to peer grocery marketplace with Spree Commerce

 Farmdrop & Spree Commerce

-“We’ve build a marketplace platform in Rails.
+“We’ve build an online marketplace platform in Rails.
 We take a test driven approach to all our work.
 We love pairing, pull requests and collaboration.
 We dig open source and we live in the cloud.” – Farmdrop